Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Waveguide Model and Main Result

 \section{Waveguide Model and Main Result}

-Throughout this paper, we consider a two-dimensional linear acoustic wave model In this context our propagation model is a planar waveguide.
-In shallow-water environment, modeling continental shelves for instance, sound propagation can be described by Euler's equations \cite[Appendix A]{kat}, so that the linearized conservation equations of mass and momentum are given by \cite[Chapter 2]{book}
+Throughout this paper, we consider a two-dimensional linear acoustic wave model.
+In acoustic waveguides sound propagation can be described by Euler's equations \cite[Appendix A]{kat}, so that the linearized conservation equations of mass and momentum are given by \cite[Chapter 2]{book}

 where $p$ is the acoustic pressure, $\textbf{u}$ is the acoustic velocity, $\rho_\e$ is the density of the medium, and $K_\e$ is the bulk modulus.
 The coordinate $z$ represents the propagation axis along the waveguide, and the coordinate $x$ represents the transverse section of the waveguide (see Figure \ref{wavegmod} or Figure \ref{figureP2}).
 The forcing term $\textbf{F} (t,z,x)$ is given by